museapphq/infinitecanvas.tools/src/content/history/2015_realtime_board.md

 of flash) to much praise.
 The product accumulated momentum in tandem with the growth of remote collaboration.

-In 2019, the company was renamed to Miro as part of a wider rebrand.
+In 2019, the company was renamed Miro as part of a wider rebrand.
 Miro is now considered one of the leading players in the remote collaboration software space.